Xia-sw22/AURA/README.md

 ## Overview

-AURA is a transformer-based multimodal medical prediction model that can perform both classification and survival prediction tasks.
+TRIM-uHCC is a transformer-based multimodal medical prediction model that can perform both classification and survival prediction tasks.
 It processes data from three modalities *[imaging, text, and structured metrics]** and integrates them using cross-attention mechanisms for fusion.*

 This repository contains two training scripts for the AURA model:
 - `train_response.py`: Binary classification task for treatment response prediction